Todd-Werelius/grunt-ensure/README.md

 Automatically checks for the existence of best practices files and fails if they are not found

 ## How ensure works
 Ensure is a multi-task grunt plugin that allows you to match production files to best practice files.
-Ensure accepts 1 or more targets so that it can look for different types of practice files
+Ensure accepts 1:n targets so that it can look for different types of practice files

 ### Matching Production to Practice Files
-Ensure expects the matching practice files to be at least a substring of the production file that will only differ by prefix or suffix, for instance any of these practice files could be matched using ensure
+Ensure expects practice files to be at least a substring of the associated production file.
+An exact match is not required since ensure can normalize the names by removing prefix or suffix information from the practice or production files before comparing them, for instance any of these practice files could be matched using ensure

-*Production* /website/js/lib/myDate.js
+*Production* - /website/js/lib/myDate.js

-*Production* /website/js/lib/q.myDate.js
+*Practice* - /website/js/lib/q.myDate.js
-*Practice*   /test/lib/myDate.js
+*Practice* - /test/lib/myDate.js
-*Practice*   /test/lib/test.myDate.js
+*Practice* - /test/lib/test.myDate.js

 ## Telling Ensure what to do using the grunfile